Texas girl dies naturally after court battle over life support

 "According to Payton's parents, her heart stopped beating on its own, " said her family's attorney Justin Moore.
 "She wasn't removed from life support."

-Attorney Justin Moore told NBC News that a family statement would be released Saturday night.
-A representative of Cook Children's Medical Center in Fort Worth, Texas, where Payton Summons was being kept alive, did not immediately respond to NBC News' request for information.
+Winifred King, a spokesman for Cook Children's Medical Center in Fort Worth, Texas, where Payton Summons was being kept alive, expressed condolences but said details of Summons' passing would not be immediately forthcoming.

+"At Cook Children’s, we mourn the loss of any young life and we understand that this has been a difficult and heartbreaking time for this family," he said.
+"Out of respect for Payton and her parents we feel it inappropriate to comment at this time."

 The girl was considered brain dead under Texas law, according to a statement released earlier this month by the hospital.